looeee/blackthread.io/content/gltf-converter.md

 * FBX
 * OBJ and MTL
 * GLTF and GLB version 2 (because why not? )
-* GLTF and GLB version 1 (materials will export as default grey though since the exporter doesn't yet support shader materials)
+* GLTF and GLB version 1.
+Upload any .BIN, .FRAG, or .VERT files alongside your model (shader materials will export as grey for now though).
 * Collada ( DAE )
 * Three.js JSON format.
 Note that older versions of the format, as well as files containing just a geometry or buffer geometry will load as a wireframe.